saikpr/megadata-proposal/README.md

 ### Describe perceived obstacles and challenges, and how you plan to overcome them.

-Flask-Stormpath, which is a requirement for the project, is still on python2.7 (they are waiting for Facebook-Python-sdk to be upgraded to python3, but they will be cutting a new release in a week or so, which will build without Facebook integration [Issue #26](https://github.com/stormpath/stormpath-flask/issues/26) .
+Flask-Stormpath, which is a requirement for the project, is still on python2.7 (they are waiting for Facebook-Python-sdk to be upgraded to python3, but they will be cutting a new release in a week or so, which will be build without Facebook integration [Issue #26](https://github.com/stormpath/stormpath-flask/issues/26) .
 Possibly shift to some other OAuth based authentication system.

-In searching, it will be a challenge to maintain the hierarchy of access.
-I.e. either limiting the users to their group’s information or their experiments only.
+In searching, it will be a challenge to maintain the hierarchy of access. i.e. either limiting the users to their group’s information or their experiments only.
 Initially, I will limit to user's data only.

 In authentication.
-It will be a challenge to create and maintain groups, given that Google or any-other API will only return UUID, maybe add an administrator to coordinate users with the group.
+It will be a challenge to create and maintain groups, given that Google or any-other API will only return UUID, maybe adding an administrator to coordinate users within the group.
 But this will be Nice to have feature.

 # Timeline